szaumoor/ZSTweaks/ZSTweaks/component_readme.md

     - **3 Pips**: THAC0: -2 (off-hand); Damage: No penalties
 - **Weapon Proficiencies**: THAC0 progression is smoothed out, gaining 1 THAC0 at 2 pips, and then another one per pip up to +4 at 5 pips.
 - **Saving Throw Tables** (all optional)
   - **Warrior** classes (rangers, paladins, fighters): Slightly worse saves except vs. Death.
 Some of them start off as better, like vs. Breath.
-Generally expect them to be slightly worse at resisting spells that affect the mind, and generally anything that isn't forcing a save vs. Death.
+Generally expect them to be slightly worse at resisting spells that affect the mind, and generally anything that isn't forcing a Save vs. Death.
 This includes rangers, paladins, and fighters.
 Final saves look like 3 7 5 6 8 (vanilla being 3 5 4 4 6).
 The idea is that fighter classes shouldn't be quite so good as dodging and resisting charms but definitely should be able to resist things that try to kill them outright.
-  - **Rogue** classes (thieves and bards): Saves vs. Breath get big boost compared to others, now being the ones that have the best save vs. breath, slightly worse save vs. spell.
+  - **Rogue** classes (thieves and bards): Saves vs. Breath get big boost compared to others, now being the ones that have the best Save vs. breath, slightly worse Save vs. spell.
 Worth noting is that Save vs. Breath also affects IWD evasion which gives rogues a chance to completely evade all the effects of some things like fireballs.
 Final saves look like 8 4 7 5 6 (vanilla being 8 4 7 11 5).
   - **Priests**, druids, and shamans: Saves vs. Death are one point worse, equal to fighters, saves vs. Breath are 2 points worse (one point better than vanilla rogue -- they really hated rogues, didn't they).
 They have oodles of ways to improve their own saving throws and those in their party anyway.
 Final saves look like 3 6 5 10 7 (vanilla is 2 6 5 8 7).
-  - **Wizards** and sorcerers: Worse save vs. death (2 points worse than rogues), since they should be sicklier, so easier to poison and some instant death effects like Wail of the Banshee.
-Worse save vs. Breath (2 points worse) so they can be incinerated by dragon fire more easily.
+  - **Wizards** and sorcerers: Worse Save vs. death (2 points worse than rogues), since they should be sicklier, so easier to poison and some instant death effects like Wail of the Banshee.
+Worse Save vs. Breath (2 points worse) so they can be incinerated by dragon fire more easily.
 They excel at spell-like effects, enchantments, etc. Final saves look like 10 3 5 9 4 (vanilla is 8 3 5 7 4).
-  - **Monks**: Save vs. Death is 1 point worse, being still the class with the best saves vs. Death, save vs. Breath is one point better, matching rogues, and save vs. Spell one point worse, leaving wizards as the best ones to save vs. Spell.
+  - **Monks**: Save vs. Death is 1 point worse, being still the class with the best saves vs. Death, Save vs. Breath is one point better, matching rogues, and Save vs. Spell one point worse, leaving wizards as the best ones to Save vs. Spell.
 Final saves look like 2 5 4 6 5 (vanilla is 1 5 4 7 4)

 ### Make shield types more distinct and change shield usability (1546) (IWDEE BGEE BG2EE EET)